 Often, these activities continue unabated due to time constraints, limited resources, higher priorities, and lack of funding.
 But Robotic Process Automation (RPA) and intelligent process automation (IPA) — RPA combined with artificial intelligence — allow businesses to augment the role of human workers in the completion of processes.

 Before IPA, businesses had to rely on their IT organizations to provide automation solutions.
 Most times, the businesses wouldn’t seek to change the way these processes worked unless they were tied to a larger efficiency or financial objective.

-In cases where processes required change, the dance with IT started to determine requirements, funding, and resourcing, which could result in anywhere from one to six months until the changes were implemented.
+In cases where processes required to change, the dance with IT started to determine requirements, funding, and resourcing, which could result in anywhere from one to six months until the changes were implemented.

 In the end, the business was frustrated at how long it took IT to complete the implementation, and IT was frustrated by the lack of understanding of the already limited resources to keep the technology that runs the business operating while also attempting to support one-off projects of this nature.

-This friction is common in many companies and leads to businesses leveraging “shadow IT” — external technology support — or, worse, a status quo limiting continued improvement and increased business agility.
+This friction is common in many companies and leads to businesses leveraging “shadow IT” — external technology support — or, worse, a status quo limiting the continued improvement and increased business agility.